reakaleek/docs-builder/docs/source/syntax/images.md

 title: Images
 ---

 Images include screenshots, inline images, icons, and more.
+Syntax for images is like the syntax for links, with two differences:
+1. instead of link text, you provide an image description
+2. an image description starts with `![` not just `[`

 Images can be referenced from the top-level `_static` dir or a local image dir.

 ## Screenshots

+Screenshots are images displayed with a box-shadow.

 ```{warning}
 This feature is not currently supported in Elastic Docs V3.
 ```

-Screenshots get a box-shadow.

 ## Block-level images